-We believe that nuclear cardiology procedures performed annually in the United States with gamma cameras generate revenue of approximately \$10.0 billion.
+We believe that the 9.9 million nuclear cardiology procedures performed annually in the United States with gamma cameras generate revenue of approximately \$10.0 billion.
 Our target market for DIS services is primarily physician practices and outpatient clinics, which we believe constitute approximately 25% of this total market, or \$2.5 billion.
 In addition, the market for gamma camera sales across all care settings in the United States is estimated to be approximately \$440 million annually.